mylyu/brain-MRI-SSL/README.md

 <br>

 # Models & Data
-The model checkpoints corresponding to the main results in our paper, along with important supplementary models, are available for download from **GitHub Releases**.
+The **key model checkpoints** and validation datasets from our paper are available for download from a single location in **GitHub Releases**.

 ### **[>> Go to GitHub Releases to Download Model Checkpoints <<](https://github.com/mylyu/brain-MRI-SSL/releases)**